Minority Small Business Fund

 In person application assistance (English and Spanish) will be available at the Village Exchange Center located at 1609 Havana St, Aurora, CO 80010 on May 3, 2022 from 4–6pm (1 hour long sessions)

-In partnership with the Aurora Chapter of the NAACP and the Colorado Hispanic Chamber of Commerce, VEC established this program to support BIPOC-owned small businesses and start-ups.
-Given the overwhelming economic downturn and high rate of COVID cases amongst the BIPOC community, this program is focused on providing support to BIPOC businesses as they pivot to meet the challenges in the current landscape, realize economic recovery and to provide pandemic relief across the Denver metro area.
+In partnership with the Aurora Chapter of the NAACP and the Colorado Hispanic Chamber of Commerce, VEC established this program to support minority-owned small businesses and start-ups.
+Given the overwhelming economic downturn and high rate of COVID cases amongst the minority community, this program is focused on providing support to BIPOC businesses as they pivot to meet the challenges in the current landscape, realize economic recovery and to provide pandemic relief across the Denver metro area.

 “BIPOC” stands for “Black, Indigenous, and People of Color,” and is person-first language.
 It enables a shift away from terms like “marginalized” and “minority.”

 - provide relief to small businesses in the form of year-long technical assistance memberships; and

 - to provide mini-grants to business owners for business-related investments.

 VEC and NAACP are recruiting applicants, especially targeting the East Colfax and Northwest Aurora neighborhoods.
 Grantees are receiving $1,500 – $5,000 for expenses that assist entrepreneurs in learning new skills, such as branding, raising capital, finances/budgeting, business plans and continued education.

 - Small minority startup/scaling businesses in the Denver Metro Area

 - up to but less than 5 years old